vitwit/matic-jagar/docs/config-desc.md

     - *eth_rpc_endpoint*

-        Ethereum rpc endpoint used to gather information about validator staking rewards, balance, commission rate and to query valiator share contract address.
+        Ethereum rpc endpoint is used to gather information about validator staking rewards, balance, commission rate and to query valiator share contract address.

     - *bor_rpc_end_point*